Bjournaux/SeaFreeze/Python/README.md

 # SeaFreeze

-V0.9.1
+V0.9.2

 The SeaFreeze package allows computation of the thermodynamic and elastic properties of water and ice polymorphs Ih, III, V and VI in the 0-2300 MPa and 220-500 K range.
 It is based on the evaluation of Local Basis Functions for each phase.
-The formalism is described in more details in Brown (2018), Journaux et al. (2019), and in the liquid water Gibbs parametrization by Bollengier, Brown, and Shaw (2019).
+The formalism is described in more details in Brown (2018), Journaux et al. (2019), and in the liquid water Gibbs parameterization by Bollengier, Brown, and Shaw (2019).

 ## Installation